NCERT Syllabus for Class 12 English 2025-26 - Download Syllabus PDF

 Grand Total100

-The NCERT Class 12 English Syllabus 2025-26 provides a good combination between reading, writing and literature to enhance knowledge of language and power of thinking.
-This consists of three prescribed texts i.e. Flamingo, Vistas, and Kaleidoscope (Elective) that contributes to improvement in understanding, innovativeness and expression in addition to making the learners fit into the board exams and beyond.
+The Class 12 English NCERT Syllabus 2025-26 provides a good combination of reading, writing and literature to enhance knowledge of language and the power of thinking.
+This consists of three prescribed texts, i.e. Flamingo, Vistas, and Kaleidoscope (Elective), that contribute to improvement in understanding and expression in addition to making the learners fit into the board exams and beyond.

 NCERT English Books for Class 12th